TomLiDev/mildew-detector/README.md

 - Code anywhere - The workspace and IDE for producing the site.

-- Lucidchart - For wireframes and models.
+- Lucidchart - For wireframes.

-- Google Developer Tools - For troubleshooting/bug resolution and testing responsiveness

 - Am I Responsive? - To create images of website on range of device screens.

 - Kaggle - Project Data

+- Heroku - Deployment

+- Streamlit - Dashboard

 ### Libraries Used